The Moody Blues: A Question of Balance

-For their next two albums, 1971's Every Good Boy Deserves Favour and 1972's Seventh Sojourn, the band returned to their high-production sound which, while difficult to reproduce in concert, had become their trademark.
-The title Every Good Boy Deserves Favour was borrowed, tongue-in-cheek, from a mnemonic used to remember the musical notes that form the lines of the treble clef: EGBDF.
-The opening track "Procession" is the only Moody Blues song credited to the entire band (not counting the Redwave credit on Days of Future Passed), a track depicting the "evolution" of music, leading into Hayward's "The Story in Your Eyes", which was released as a single in the US where it reached No. 23.
-Lodge's contributions included "Emily's Song", written for his newly-born daughter, while Thomas's reflective "Our Guessing Game" and whimsical "Nice To Be Here" offset the deeper drama of Hayward's "You Can Never Go Home", Lodge's "One More Time To Live" and Pinder's "My Song".
+Every Good Boy Deserves Favour

+The title of the band's next album, 1971's Every Good Boy Deserves Favour, was derived from a mnemonic used to remember the musical notes that form the lines of the treble clef: EGBDF.
+One of the Moodies' most experimental albums, the opening track, "Procession", depicted the "evolution" of music, leading into Hayward's "The Story in Your Eyes", which was released as a single in the US where it reached No. 23.
+"Procession" is the only Moody Blues song credited to the entire band (not counting the Redwave credit on Days of Future Passed).

+Lodge's contributions included "Emily's Song", written for his newly born daughter, while Thomas's reflective "Our Guessing Game" and whimsical "Nice to Be Here" offset the deeper drama of Hayward's "You Can Never Go Home", Lodge's "One More Time to Live" and Pinder's "My Song".
 Edge started writing lyrics intended to be sung, rather than verses to be spoken – his "After You Came" featured each of the other four members taking a vocal section.
-The album was one of the earliest records to feature electronic drums, played by Edge.
+The album saw the band moving away from the Mellotron as their primary keyboard instrument, with the synthesizer starting to take its place.
+The album was also one of the earliest records to feature electronic drums, played by Edge.

 Every Good Boy Deserves Favour became the band's second consecutive, and third overall, No. 1 album in the UK and reached No. 2 in the US, their highest album chart placement there so far.